michaeldeboeve/generator-robonkey/README.md

 ## To Do

 - Priority:
-	- Mixin and Function documantation
+	- Mixin and Function documentation

 - maybe down the road
-	- handlebars integration
-	- haml integration
+	- nunjucks integration
 	- more js libraries?
 	- …